 Origin Energy: Mark helped Origin Energy develop an Indigenous Land Use Agreement and obtain the first Part 5 permissions under the Petroleum and Gas (Production and Safety) Act 2004 for its Darling Downs Power Station project, which included pipeline development.

 Peabody – Burton Coal Expansion Project: Mark acted for Burton Coal Pty Ltd (a subsidiary of RAG Australia Coal Pty Ltd and now Peabody Energy Australia Coal Pty Ltd) during the extension of the Burton Coal Project.
-This included all native title and cultural heritage issues such as negotiating and drafting CHIMA, section 31 agreement and Indigenous Land Use Agreement, and issuing one of the first notices under the Queensland Alternative State Provisions Regime (the alternative to the Commonwealth Right to Negotiate Process).
+This included all native title and cultural heritage issues such as negotiating and drafting a CHIMA, section 31 agreement and Indigenous Land Use Agreement, and issuing one of the first notices under the then Queensland Alternative State Provisions Regime (the alternative to the Commonwealth Right to Negotiate Process).
 He also conducted arbitration and compensation proceedings in the Land and Resources Tribunal (now Land Court).

 SEWPAC: Mark advised the Commonwealth Government on native title issues associated with its proposed nomination of parts of Cape York for the World Heritage Listing, including a possible alternative procedure Indigenous Land Use Agreement.

 Native Title and Aboriginal Cultural Heritage Agreements generally: Mark has drafted and advised on Indigenous Land Use Agreements (ILUAs), section 31 (right to negotiate) ancillary agreements and Cultural Heritage Management Plans for various other mining, petroleum, power, water, power and pipeline projects, including for Origin Energy, Vale, Stanwell, CS Energy, Queensland Gas Company (now Shell), Cement Australia, SunWater and Seqwater.